Skip to content ↓

 Safeguarding Children

-Surrey Teaching Centre is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-All staff have a duty to safeguard our pupils from abuse, to protect them from bullying and to ensure their safety within the school environment.
+At The Surrey Teaching Centre, we are committed to safeguarding and promoting the welfare of all children and young people.
+All staff have a duty to safeguard our pupils from abuse, bullying and ensure their safety within the school environment.
+Volunteers and visitors are expected to share this commitment too.

 Our Designated Safeguarding Leads (DSLs) are: